ThisIsNotANamepng/ScienceFictionBook/Layout.md

 Someone assasinates the leader, and the United States fractures, seperating into different factions still ruled in distopia.

-A women escapes from a colony, (Ran by a facist government), and is injured in her attempt.
+A women escapes from a colony, (ran by a facist government), and is injured in her attempt.

 She wakes up in a small cotttage by the fire.
 It is revealed that she was rescued by a quiet middle aged man.